ROCm/HIP/docs/how-to/hip_cpp_language_extensions.rst

   ``warpSize`` should not be assumed to be a specific value in portable HIP applications.
 NVIDIA devices return 32 for this variable; AMD devices return 64 for gfx9 and 32 for gfx10 and above.
+HIP doesn't support ``warpSize`` of 64 on gfx10 and above.
 While code that assumes a ``warpSize`` of 32 can run on devices with a ``warpSize`` of 64, it only utilizes half of the the compute resources.